It takes a lot of practice to be this good at anxiety

 The Situation

 Think of a trait you associate with anxiety—maybe you're shy, a perfectionist, indecisive, overly cautious.
 It probably feels like this is just who you are, who you’ve always been.
 And yes, you're a functioning adult—but to be this functioning adult, you’ve had to accept these traits and spend countless mental and emotional calories every day working around them.
-It’s exhausting, often painful, and at best, just not a very enjoyable way to live.
+It’s exhausting, often painful, and at best, just not a very enjoyable way to exist.

 What’s actually happening